Onik550/preloadinator/README.md

 # preloadinator
-A super-lightweight preloader plugin, powered by jQuery &amp; CSS :zap:
+A super-lightweight preloader plugin powered by jQuery :zap:

 ## Dependencies